GetBreeze/breeze-db-docs/migrations.md

 }
 ```

 Note that the name of the migration class is very important and you will not want to use generic names like `CustomMigration`.
 After a migration is completed successfully, its class name is stored in the database to make sure it is never run again.
-Therefore you should try to name your migration classes based on date and a short description of what it does, for example:
+Therefore you should try to name your migration classes based on the date and a short description of what it does, for example:

 ```as3
 public class Migration_2017_06_25_Create_Photos_Table extends BreezeMigration